-Subject RE Overall Curriculum An Daras has used latest pedagogy, research and understanding of local contextual needs to structure the curriculum design to ensure the growth of capability mature children who exhibit a sustained curiosity for learning .
-The 'lived values and experiences' of pupils are determined by the individual school and should run through all operational elements of curriculum provision.
-The Devon and Torbay Agreed syllabus 2019-2024: The three-fold aim of RE: 1.
-Make sense of a range of religious and non-religious beliefs so that they can: • Identify, describe, explain and analyse beliefs and concepts in the context of living religions, using appropriate vocabulary. • Explain how and why these beliefs are understood in different ways, by individuals and within communities.
-Recognise how and why sources of authority (e.g. Texts, teachings, traditions, leaders) are used, expressed and interpreted in different ways, developing skills of interpretation.
-2. Understand the impact and significance of religious and non-religious beliefs, so they can: Examine and explain how and why people express their beliefs in diverse ways. • Recognise and account for the ways in which people put their beliefs into action in diverse ways, in their everyday lives, within their communities and in the wider world.
+Subject RE Overall Curriculum The Devon and Torbay Agreed Syllabus P8: The three-fold aim of RE: 1.
+Make sense of a range of religious and non-religious beliefs so that they can: Identify, describe, explain and analyse beliefs and concepts in the context of living religions, using appropriate vocabulary.
+Explain how and why these beliefs are understood in different ways, by individuals and within communities.
+Recognise how and why sources of authority (e.g. Texts, teachings, traditions, leaders) are used, expressed nd interpreted in different ways, developing skills of interpretation.
+2. Understand the impact and significance of religious and non-religious beliefs, so they can: Examine and explain how and why people express their beliefs in diverse ways.
+Recognise and account for the ways in which people put their beliefs into action in diverse ways, in their everyday lives, within their communities and in the wider world.
 Appreciate and appraise the significance of different ways of life and ways of expressing meaning.
-3. Make connections between religious and non-religious beliefs, concepts, practices, and ideas studied, so that they can: • Evaluate, reflect on and enquire into key concepts and questions studied, responding thoughtfully and creatively, giving good reasons for their responses.
-Challenge the ideas studied, and allow ideas studied to challenge their own thinking, articulating beliefs, values and commitments clearly in response. • Discern possible connections between the ideas studied and their own ways of understanding the world, expressing their critical responses and personal reflections with increasing clarity and understanding.
+3. Make connections between religious and non-religious beliefs, concepts, practices, and ideas studied, so that they can: Evaluate, reflect on and enquire into key concepts and questions studied, responding thoughtfully and creatively, giving good reasons for their responses.
+Challenge the ideas studied, and allow ideas studied to challenge their own thinking, articulating beliefs, values and commitments clearly in response.
+Discern possible connections between the ideas studied and their own ways of understanding the world, expressing their critical responses and personal reflections with increasing clarity and understanding.